Special Session – Between Hope and Fear: Afghan Women and Girls in Political Transition

 Description

-The Special Session entitled Between Hope and Fear: Afghan Women and Girls in Political Transition’ will take place on Wednesday 8 March 2023 at 09:00 – 11:00 GMT (UK).
+The Special Session entitled Between Hope and Fear: Afghan Women and Girls in Political Transition’ took place on Wednesday 8 March 2023 at 09:00 – 11:00 GMT (UK).
 This equates to 13:00 – 15:00 GMT+4 in Georgia, 13:30 – 15:30 GMT+4:30 in Afghanistan, and 14:00 – 16:00 PST/ GMT+5 in Pakistan.

-Facilitated by Dr. Ayse Yildiz (School of Business, University of Leicester) and Dr. Inshah Malik (New Vision University and ADN-Regional Coordinator, Afghanistan), this Special Session brings together scholars, practitioners and humanitarian first responders to understand the issue of political transition through the experiences of Afghan women and girls on International Women’s Day.
+Facilitated by Dr. Ayse Yildiz (School of Business, University of Leicester) and Dr. Inshah Malik (New Vision University and ADN-Regional Coordinator, Afghanistan), this Special Session brought together scholars, practitioners and humanitarian first responders to understand the issue of political transition through the experiences of Afghan women and girls on International Women’s Day.

-The panel aims to explore the following:
+The panel aimed to explore the following:

 • Understanding women and girls’ experiences of the Taliban takeover of Afghanistan, especially in terms of political, social and cultural changes and raising awareness about challenges faced by Afghan women and girls.